maprice/PointA/README.md

 ##Overview

-PointA is a open-source Android library that consolidates most of the common services that a typical Android application needs and provides a simple, user-friendly and safe interface for application to interact with these services.
-This includes services like Ads, Analytics, Push Notifications, Facebook/Twitter.
+PointA is a open-source Android library that consolidates most of the common services that a typical Android application needs and provides a simple, user-friendly and safe interface for applications to interact with these services.
+This includes services like Ads, Analytics, and Push Notifications.
 The goal is to minimize the amount of redundant work and code duplication in implementing these services, provide a safe interface for application to interact with the services, and provide redundancy of services in case one of the serice provider fails.

 ##Supported Services and Service Providers